Morning Note: Market news and an update from Heineken.

 Next

-Morning Note: Market news and an update from eyewear company EssilorLuxottica.
+Morning Note: Market News and a positive update from Newmont Mining.